NREL/ROSCO/README.md

 cmake ..
 make
 ```
 These commands will compile a binary titled `libdiscon.*` in the build folder, which is the binary necessary run the controller.
 This should only need to be compiled once.
+The extension should be `.dll`, `.so`, or `.dylib`, depending on the user operating system.

 ### Running ROSCO with Generic Tuning
 The [Tune_Cases](Tune_Cases) folder hosts examples on what needs to happen to write the input file to the ROSCO controller.
 See below on some details for compiling ROSCO: